 Be there for my guy is my answer.
 It’s a fact that men don’t know how to take care of themselves.
 My role is to be my Ultimate Concierge’s right arm.
 To watch over him with tender loving care.
 This is how I find my peace of mind.

 I make his medical appointments and fill his weekly pill dispenser.
 Make sure he takes his few pills and vitamins.
 I hired a physical therapist to work out with him at our condo-in-the-sky and walk with him to his cardiac rehab.

 I am in the process of creating my personal peace of mind.
-You probably know, I take a pilates class three days a week and work with Rebekkah at my home two days.
+You probably know I take a pilates class three days a week and work with Rebekkah at my home two days.
 I bloom where ever I am planted.
 My business keeps me involved.
-Watching series with my ultimate concierge is enjoyable.
-Spending time with my pooch, America is a gift.
+Watching a series with my ultimate concierge is enjoyable.
+Spending time with my pooch, America, is a gift.
 I pick myself up and look for circumstances and people that I enjoy.
 I am a Yellow.

 WRITING HAS GIVEN ME MY ANSWER

 Writing my musings has provided me with new thoughts.
 Thank goodness for journals and pens and computers.

 If I do all I can to nurture my Ultimate Concierge so he can live to be 100 what more can I ask?
 Now I am thinking grey!
 See the benefit of writing?
 Buy yourself a beautiful journal and pen.
 Write authentic stories about your feelings.
 Don’t be shy of writing down your vulnerabilities.
 We are all vulnerable.

 I am feeling a sense of contentment because I have resolved some of my angst.